Reviews You Can Rely On

 Our Verdict

 The Granite Gear Blaze 60 is one awesome backpack.
 Almost everything about this pack was perfectly designed, and it has been one of our favorite packs for multiple years now.
 It's rare to find a quality pack this lightweight that can also comfortably tote heavy loads as this pack does.
 Not only that, the Blaze doesn't skimp on excellent features to save weight.
 This pack has a good size lid that is easily removable, two huge side water bottle pockets, a stretchy mesh stuff-it pocket, a front zipper pocket to access the bottom of the pack, huge hip belt pockets, and a full set of versatile compression straps.
 It's a great choice for any foray into the wilderness, from an overnighter to a thru-hike.
-See it rated versus top competitors in our review of the best backpacking backpacks.
+See it rated versus top competitors in our review of backpacking backpacks.

 REASONS TO BUY